Rian1010/Milestone4/README.md

 - Go to the created group, go to permissions, search for the policy just created, check it and click on the 'Attach policy' button
 - Click on Users in the side-navigation-bar, then click on Add User and name it with something that is associated with the bucket name and tick programmatic access
 - Choose the created group, skip the keys, as they're not needed and create the user
-- IMPORTANT!!!
-Make sure to download the .csv, This is the access keys that you will need in your software, It's important to keep them safe.
-You'll never be able to generate them again.
-So if you lose them you would have to delete the user and create a new user with new access keys
+- It is very important to make sure to download the .csv, this has the access keys needed in the software.
+It's important to keep them safe.
+One is never able to generate them again.
-- Go back to S3, click on the bucket and test it by trying to upload a file (Eg. an image)
+- Go back to S3, click on the bucket and test it by trying to upload a file
 - The image should have a link that can be accessed from anywhere

 ## Change the code for S3